 FreeNo booking required

 The Treasures Gallery highlights the extraordinary holdings of the National Library of Australia.
-From maps and rare books to manuscripts, photographs, oil paintings and watercolours, here is where you will find many of the Library’s most important items.
-Be intrigued, surprised, challenged and amazed by the stories these unique treasures tell.
+From maps and rare books to manuscripts, photographs, oil paintings and watercolours, this is where you will find many of the Library’s most unexpected and unique items.
+Be intrigued, surprised, challenged and amazed by the stories our treasures tell.

-Our displays change regularly, so we have exciting new stories to share this Summer.
-They include exquisite eighteenth-century watercolours of Australian birds by Sarah Stone, important watercolours of rural New South Wales by Augustus Earle dating to c.1826 and displays about the 2008 Apology to the Stolen Generations and Germaine Greer’s landmark book The Female Eunuch (1970).
+Our displays change regularly, so we have exciting new stories to share.
+They include exquisite eighteenth-century watercolours of Australian birds by Sarah Stone, a 'Wanted' poster and revolver associated with bushranger Ben Hall, and displays about the 2000 Sydney Bridge Walk and writer and critic, Clive James.
 Read more about our Treasure Gallery highlights.

 The Treasures Gallery is free and open every day, except Christmas Day and Good Friday.